guiyom-e/cdk-scheduler/demo/lambdaIntegration/README.md

 ## Installation

+- Clone this project locally
+- Install all dependencies by running `yarn install`
-- Clone this project locally, go to this folder and make sure you have the aws cli installed and configured on your machine
+- Make sure you have the aws cli installed and configured on your machine
-- Install all dependencies by running `npm install`
-- Deploy the project by typing `npx cdk deploy --profile=<profile-name>`
+- Go to this folder and deploy the project by typing `npx cdk deploy --profile=<profile-name>`

 You can find comments explaining the integration in the source files